-With an Autograph Letter Signed Robert E. Lee
+With an Autograph Letter Signed by Robert E. Lee

-n Ollando Ha Richmond Tigenia
+n Ollando Ha Richmond Tinjemia

-A General Robert E. Lee field cover to Richmond, VA that is endorsed by him and that is accompanied by the original signed letter that he wrote on November 8, 1864 from the Petersburg battlefield.
-This cover was almost certainly carried to Petersburg by a member of the 39th Virginia Cavalry Battalion which provided Lee's bodyguards and personal couriers.
+A General Robert E. Lee field cover to a soldier's mother in Richmond, VA that's endorsed by Lee and that's accompanied by the original signed letter that he wrote on November 8, 1864 from the Petersburg battlefield.
+This cover would have been carried to Petersburg by a member of the 39th Virginia Cavalry Battalion which provided Lee's personal couriers and body-guards.
 After entering the Confederate mail in Petersburg, this cover was transported to Richmond either by train on the Richmond & Petersburg Railroad or by mail wagon on the Richmond Turnpike.

 This envelope and letter are reputed to be the finest example of a Lee field cover that remains in private hands.

-Ex Ralph Poriss and written up by him in Confederate Philatelist 267 (May-June 1992).
+Ex Ralph Poriss and written up by him in the Confederate Philatelist 267 (May-June 1992).